 Today, more than ever before, Middle East politics have become intertwined with American politics and the lives of many Americans.
-The minor is designed to equip undergraduates with a firm multidisciplinary grounding in the region, its history, and its international relations.
+This minor is designed to equip undergraduates with a firm multidisciplinary grounding in the region, its history, and its international relations.

 Amireh, Bakhash, Bryant, Dakake, Gopin, Haddad (director), Hamdani, Katz, Lukacs, Mandaville, Paczynska, Rouhana, Salawdeh